The President's Daughter series: Long May She Reign

 Long May She Reign was published in 2007.
 Meg decides to leave for college at the start of the spring semester even though she is still learning to cope with her injuries.
 This book is longer than the earlier three and deals with the psychological and physical repercussions of Meg's kidnapping as well as the normal feelings a freshman away from home.
 Meg struggles to make friends as well as her feelings that another attempt could be made on her or her family.
 The effects of her trauma on the family as a whole, particularly her mother's refusal to negotiate with the terrorists, are portrayed.

 Main characters

-Meghan Powers
+Meg Powers

 All four novels are told from Meg's point of view.
 In the first book, Meg is a sophomore in high school whose mother is a Senator running to be the first female president of the United States.
 She lived most of her early life in Chestnut Hill, Massachusetts; a suburb of Boston.
 Meg enjoys skiing, tennis and reading and is a Red Sox fan.
 She describes herself as shy because she is conscious of the effects her role as the president's daughter has on others.
 She strongly resembles her mother in appearance and demeanor.
 In the third book, Meg is kidnapped, severely injured and struggles to handle the changes in her daily life.
 In the fourth book, these struggles continue as Meg starts attending Williams College.